juanclopgar97/python_sharp/README.md

 Events can be implemented as members of an instance or a class (static events) on different ways, in this module we can group this "ways" into 3 main implementations:

 1. **Simple events** (Normally implemented as *property changed* events):
-  This events only "notify" that something relevant happens, they do not provide extra information about the event like: How, When, Why etc
+  These events only "notify" that something relevant happens, they do not provide extra information about the event like: How, When, Why etc.

+  Name connvention for this events is VERB + 'ed' (past simple):

+  - NameChanged (this is an example of property change implementation in this case for Name property)
+  - LocationChanged (this is an example of property change implementation in this case for Location property)
+  - Moved
+  - Executed

 2. **Events with arguments**:
-  This events are like the previous one but they are capable of provide extra information about the event like: How, When, Why etc, to the subscribers through a parameter (Normally a custom 'EventArgs' type called 'e')
+  This events are like *simple events* but they are capable of provide extra information about the event like: How, When, Why etc, to the subscribers through a parameter.
+They follow the same name convention as *simple events*.

-3. **Events with modifiable arguments** (Normally implemented as *pre-events*) This events are like the one in the point number 2, but now the arguments are not only *read_only* arguments, on point 2, event arguments are *read_only* arguments because the arguments are information passed from         the publisher (object that implement the event) to subscribers (object that is interested to be notified) so there is no reason to let the subscriber change that information.
-However the events described on this point (point 3) can contain editable arguments, this arguments are not designed to provide information about the event, but rather they act like a channel to let the subcriber set and pass information to the publisher.
+3. **Events with modifiable arguments** (Normally implemented as *pre-events*)

+  *Events with modifiable arguments* are most likely implemented as **pre-events** this means the event advertise something that is about to happen, and it will let the subscribers provide information to determine the future, like cancelling what was about to happen or modify how it was going to be done.

+  Name convention for this events is VERB + 'ing' (present continous)

-  An example to clarify this could be an event called "WindowClosing", this event will notify that a window is about to close, the subscribers will have the power to pass information through the event arguments to cancel   the action, this is really useful if the changes in the app are not saved.
+  - An example to clarify this could be an event called "WindowClosing", this event will notify that a window is about to close, the subscribers will have the power to pass information through the event arguments to cancel the action, this is really useful if the changes in the app are not saved.

 #### EventArgs, CustomEventArgs and CancellableEventArgs class